 THE MAGIC OF IYARI

-A LETTER FROM OUR FOUNDER, JON CONGDON
+A LETTER FROM JON CONGDON

 That’s how Iyari School was born.

 We’ve seen students who were once years behind now reading confidently, making best friends, and thriving academically.
-We’ve seen kids fall in love with learning, not out of obligation, but because it’s joyful.
+We’ve seen kids fall in love with learning—not out of obligation, but because it’s joyful.
 And we’ve seen a community form—one that values connection, imagination, and equity.

 As we look ahead, our vision is bold.
 We want Iyari to be a school that continues to reflect the richness of this place—a place where gifted learners and underserved students learn side by side.
 We want to become a fully recognized bilingual institution, accredited both in Mexico and the U.S., a model for what education in nature can look like.
 One day, we hope to expand, and to welcome even more students into our growing circle.